CELEBRATING 60 YEARS OF PRESERVING AND SHARING HISTORY - LEARN MORE

 Kelly Lambert, PhD

-The Cummings Center for the History of Psychology is pleased to announce that Kelly Lambert, PhD will be our Featured Speaker for the 2026 Ludy T. Benjamin, Jr. Distinguished Lecture in Psychology.
+The Cummings Center for the History of Psychology is pleased to announce that Kelly Lambert, PhD will be our Featured Speaker for the 2025 Ludy T. Benjamin, Jr. Distinguished Lecture in the History of Psychology.
 Lambert is an acclaimed behavioral neuroscientist interested in experience-based neuroplasticity.

 The 2026 Benjamin Lecture will be held on Thursday, May 14.
 More information, including registration details, will be available soon.